tanakaworld/nxc2rxe-template-for-osx/README.md

 ## Build

+- Make build/ if not exist.
-Open Xcode.app and run build.
+- Open Xcode.app and run build.

 ## Compiler